yxyxchen/wtw_online_experiment/README.md

-# Willingness-to-wait Task
+# An Experimentation Portal to Run the Willingness-to-wait Task

 by Yixin Chen, 2021/06/17

 ## 1. Welcome
-This repo contains task code of the willingness-to-wait (WTW) paradigm (McGuire and Kable, 2012 and 2015).
+This repository contains the task code to run the willingness-to-wait (WTW) paradigm (McGuire and Kable, 2012 and 2015).
 You can use it to run either in-person or web-based experiments.
-You can modify the task scripts to control multiple aspects of your experiment (e.g., the total duration of a block, task condition in each block, and more).
+You can modify the task scripts to control multiple aspects of your experiments (e.g., the total duration of a block, task condition in each block, and more).

 ## 2. Introduction of the WTW task

 **Feel free to skip this section if you are familiar with the WTW task.**

 The WTW task is a computer-based paradigm to study adaptive calibration of persistence in uncertain environments(McGuire and Kable, 2012 and 2015, Fig.1).
 On each trial, a token appears on the screen and it will mature after a random delay.
 Participants could either wait for the token, or sell it anytime and initialize a new trial.
-Their goal is to maximize total rewards in a fixed period of time.
+Their goal is to maximize total rewards in a fixed period.

 There are two environments with different distributions of delay durations, in favor of either high persistence (**HP**) or limited persistence (**LP**).
-The central prediction of this paradigm is that decision makers are able to calibrate their persistence level in a context-appropriate manner, exhibiting higher persistence level in the HP environemnt compared to the LP environment.
+The central prediction of this paradigm is that decision makers can calibrate their persistence level in a context-appropriate manner, exhibiting higher persistence level in the HP environemnt compared to in the LP environment.

 The paradigm has three variants.
 In the **active-waiting** variant, participants continuously press a key to wait for a token and release the key to sell the token.
 In the **passive-waiting** variant, participants do nothing while waiting and press a key to sell the token.
 In the **rising-falling** variant, a trial either delivers a gain or loss.